Moishe/Moishe.github.io/_posts/2017-2-8-portraits.md

    - show me a picture of your donation receipt, with a date of 2/8 or later.
 If you didn't donate, tell me how much time you've spent.
 This will be used to aggregate stats for the project as a whole.
    - we'll set up a time to do a portrait session at my office/ad-hoc studio up in North Boulder.
 It'll probably take about 30-45 minutes.
 Weekends are best but if your schedule is tight, we can work something out.
    - I'll give you a fully-edited, print-ready file, and recommendations for places to get a high-quality print.
+	- *if you're in the first 15 people to get in touch, I'll give you a 8x10 black and white print of your portrait, printed on Ilford Galerie RC paper by Digital Silver Imaging (http://www.digitalsilverimaging.com/).*
 Here's some of my better photography, with examples of human & dog portraits: http://moishe-lettvin.format.com/

 As a starting point, here's a kind-of random list of some charities I recommend: